yossiazu/promethus_grafana_project/config/README.md

     enabled: true
     namespace: "redis"
 ```
-The changes enable the scraping of metrics from a Redis service and create a ServiceMonitor specifically for the Redis metrics-gathering service identified by the label app.kubernetes.io/component: metrics.
+The first two lines define a password to redis for grafana to be able to connect direct to redis as data-source, the next changes enable the scraping of metrics from a Redis service and create a ServiceMonitor specifically for the Redis metrics-gathering service identified by the label app.kubernetes.io/component: metrics.
 Additionally, it enables the Prometheus rules in the redis namespace.

 * ### values_loki.yaml
 ```